dlr-eoc/prosEO/deploy/README.md

 6. Configure the prosEO Control Instance (the "brain", see `brain/README.md`).
 7. Configure the NFS server (see `nfs-server/README.md`).
 8. Configure the logging and monitoring host (see `loghost/README.md`).
-9. Configure the bastion host for the prosEO PRIP (see `bastion-prip.REAMDE.md`).
+9. Configure the bastion host for the prosEO PRIP (see `bastion-prip/REAMDE.md`).
+10. Start the database server (see below).
-10. Start the brain (see below).
+11. Start the brain (see below).
-11. Start the Storage Manager (see below).
+12. Start the Storage Manager (see below).
-12. Start the monitoring services (TBC, maybe already done with deployment).
+13. Start the monitoring services (TBC, maybe already done with deployment).

 Note that the Kubernetes cluster is started as part of the deployment (step 3).